-I had been told the turqoise-colored pools of Semuc Champey are very beautiful, but in no way did I expect it to top my list of best experiences in Guatemala.
+I had been told the turqoise-coloured pools of Semuc Champey are very beautiful, but in no way did I expect it to top my list of best experiences in Guatemala.

 Semuc Champey is a little slice of paradise at the heart of Guatemala’s jungles that is a bit difficult to reach: it takes a very bumpy ride by pick-up truck through dirt roads winding through the mountains.